Collections are lists of posts that you control. It’s a powerful tool to help you stay organised, or create new workflows with your feeds.

 Create a Collection on the settings page.
 Your defined collections are listed in a box next to your feeds.

-Name it something appropriate, and choose an icon and color that best represents what you plan on putting there.
+Name your collection something appropriate, and choose an icon and color that best represents what you plan on putting there.

 Press “Add collection” and it will appear at the in your feed list.
 This collection can be moved and added to folders, just like a regular feed.